Manufacturing bounced back in York County's economic recovery

 Marissa Throckmorton, human resources manager at Pennex Aluminum Co. in York City and Wellsville, said this is absolutely the case, and it has been an added challenge to existing struggles in recruitment for the company.

 "It's definitely increased over just the past year with COVID.
-Everybody's hiring right now, so we're competing against other companies who are hiring maybe for a higher rate," she said.
+Everybody's hiring right now, so we're competing against other companies who are hiring," she said.
 "Everyone's in the pandemic right now, so it's just been really challenging over the past year."

 Firms reported they will need more than 380 new employees, and 40% of manufacturers are hiring, according to the association’s survey.